Qubic-Qulang/.github/README.md

-Below is an updated README for the organization, highlighting the two key projects:

----

 # Qubic-Qulang

 Qubic-Qulang is an organization dedicated to building a decentralized marketplace for AI inference powered by Qubic technology.
 Our ecosystem combines smart contracts, blockchain-based payments, and modern web interfaces to empower anyone to become an AI provider and for users to access AI inference services using Qubic tokens.